Louisville Justice Administration Schools

 Associate in Applied Science in Criminal Justice: Corrections Option

 Students in this concentration take all required general education and criminal justice courses listed previously, in addition to a course in corrections.
-Two more criminal justice electives are needed; possibilities include courses in community corrections and probation or in prison administration.
+Two more criminal justice electives are needed; possibilities include courses in community corrections and probation or prison administration.

 Associate in Applied Science in Criminal Justice: Security and Loss Prevention Option